-4. The amount of salt required is a product of the target enrichment, the estimated stream flow and the injection rate.
-Use current pressure transducer data and discharge rating curve, if available.
+- 4. The amount of salt required is a product of the target enrichment, the estimated stream flow and the injection rate. - a.
+Once stream discharge rating curves are available for a site, you may use the current pressure transducer data and discharge rating curve to estimate current discharge, used in the calculation spreadsheet. - b.
+The below equation is the equation used in the spreadsheet to calculate the amount of NaCl needed for the continuous injection.